613-293-8103

 1. Sensors

 Are any sensors faulty or not working?
 If yes, replace them in advance of the test.
-If your “check engine” light is on, we can help identify the problem through your ECU; however, certain issues may delay your tune.
+If your check engine light stays on, we can usually identify the problem through your ECU; however, certain issues may affect the consistency of your tune.
+Be sure to contact us in advance if you have a Check Engine warning light on.

 2. Previous Tuning